 Tip 1 – Regular Bathing

-Brushing your pug for at least 15 minutes every day is the best way to reduce the amount of pug hair around the house.
+Brushing your pug for at least 15 minutes daily is the best way to reduce the amount of pug hair around the house.
 With a daily brushing, you’ll be surprised at how much less hair will float around the house.
 Begin by brushing their head and work your way down to their tail tip.
 Brush their sides, belly, and neck as well.
-There is no part of the pug’s body that is immune to shedding, so a thorough brushing is required.
-My advice is to brush your pug outside to avoid having to clean up after him inside.
-Brushing can be done on a daily basis to give your pug some quality time.
+No part of the pug’s body is immune to shedding, so a thorough brushing is required.
+I advise brushing your pug outside to avoid having to clean up after him inside.
+Brushing can be done daily to give your pug some quality time.

 Tip 2 – Regular Bathing